Tax Guide · FY 2025-26

 Dollar impact example

 Employee works from home 3 days per week (approx. 936 hours/year).
 Deduction: 936 × $0.67 = $627.
-At the 30% bracket + 2% Medicare, this saves $200 in tax.
+At the 30% bracket + 2% Medicare, the illustrative tax outcome changes by $200.
 Additional monitor ($800) depreciated at 25% diminishing value adds a further $200 deduction.

 Frequently Asked Questions